Putāruru: Taupo Totara Timber Company Railway

 freight, and mail between Putāruru and Mokai.

 From January 29, 1908, the TTT Railway opened its freight and passenger services to the public.

 New Zealand Railways Kinleith Branch

-The NZ Government purchased a 19 mi section of the TTT Railway, from Putāruru to the "19-Mile Peg", near the present-day location of the Kinleith Paper Mill south of Tokoroa.
+The NZ Government in October 1946 purchased a 19 mi section of the TTT Railway, from Putāruru to the "19-Mile Peg", near the present-day location of the Kinleith Paper Mill south of Tokoroa.
 From Tuesday, 10 June 1947, the NZ Government took over the operation of this part of the TTT line.

-This section of railway was reconstructed under a NZ Government scheme for development of the Waikato River basin and surrounding areas.
-The project was completed on 6 October 1952.
+The former TTT Railway ceased operations in 1949.
+As part of a Government scheme for the development of the Waikato River basin and surrounding areas, a line between Putāruru and Kinleith, built to NZR standards, was completed on 6 October 1952.

 Putāruru Railway Station

 Putāruru railway station was near the junction of Arapuni and Princes Streets, 0.61 km north of the junction of the Kinleith Branch with the former Rotorua Branch.

 In August 1886 the station had a 14 ft by 8 ft shelter shed, three cottages, a 30 ft by 40 ft goods shed and an incomplete station master's house.

 Putāruru was still a flag station in 1890, when the daily train took about 3 hours to cover the 88.03 km between Putāruru and Frankton (Hamilton).

 About the time of the Rotorua Branch's completion, the station was rebuilt and extended to about 64 ft long.
 It had a refreshment room and a bookstall and, from 1907, the railway yard had a 50 ft turntable and handled much livestock, as well as timber.
 The refreshment room, run by the hotel until 1919, burnt down in 1925 and was replaced by a room to the south of the main building, which closed in 1968.

 Putāruru railway station closed to passengers on 12 November 1968 and freight on 10 December 2002, though it was served by the Geyserland Express from 1991 to 2001.
 The station was demolished during March and April 2013.
 Only a signals equipment shelter and a passing loop now remain on the station site.